andre-st/goodreads-toolbox/GOODTIPS.md

 ## Things That Improved My Goodreads.com Experience

 - **Grouping shelves** with a prefix, e.g., _"region-usa"_,
   _"region-..."_.
-Goodreads sorts shelf lists in alphabetical order (non-mobile version).
+Goodreads sorts shelf lists in alphabetical order.
   Related but scattered shelves impair findability.
   - I moved shelves that are useful to me alone to the _end_ of the list by prefixing them with Unicode 0x3161: ㅡ
   - pseudo sub-shelves in Goodreads: _"parent-child"_